BioComputingUP/elastic-slurm-in-openstack/README.md

 These Ansible playbooks create and manage a dynamically allocated (elastic) Slurm cluster in an OpenStack cloud.
 The cluster is based on CentOS 8 (Rocky 8) and [OpenHPC 2.x](https://openhpc.community/downloads/).
 Slurm configurations are based on the work contained in [Jetstream_Cluster](https://github.com/XSEDE/CRI_Jetstream_Cluster).

 This repo is based on the project [slurm-cluster-in-openstack](https://github.com/CornellCAC/slurm-cluster-in-openstack) adapted for use with [CloudVeneto](https://cloudveneto.ict.unipd.it/) OpenStack cloud.

+Run the following Ansible playbooks on your local PC, not on a Virtual Machine in the OpenStack cloud.
+Ensure your local machine is set up with the necessary keys and access credentials for the target OpenStack environment.
+Once the playbooks are executed, you'll have access to your personal elastic Slurm cluster in the cloud.

 ## Prerequisites
 ### Install Ansible